Australian student visa information

 Satisfactory academic progress

 If you are in Australia on a student visa you must maintain satisfactory academic progress at all times.
-The university is obliged to advise the Department of Immigration and Citizenship when a student visa holder is not maintaining satisfactory academic progress.
+The University is obliged to advise the Department of Immigration when a student visa holder is not maintaining satisfactory academic progress.
 This may have a serious impact on your student visa.
+More information about the University's policy to assist students who are not progressing satisfactorily can be found here.

 If you experience any difficulties with your studies, you should contact your faculty immediately.
-The International Student Office website also has comprehensive information on support services available to international students.
+The bottom of the International Services website also has comprehensive information on support services available to international students.

 If you're not sure where to turn to for help, please contact our International Student Advisers.
 Email: .